-The park’s north unit packs the most punch; the Hwy 240 loop road is easily reached from I-90 and you can drive it in an hour if you’re in a hurry.
-The gravel Sage Creek Rim Rd goes west of the loop, above the Badlands Wilderness Area, which is where most backcountry hikers and campers go.
-There is almost no water or shade here, so don't strike out into the wilderness unprepared.
+Much less visited is the portion west of Hwy 240 along the gravel Sage Creek Rim Rd.
+There are stops at prairie dog towns and this is where most backcountry hikers and campers go.
+There is nearly no water or shade here, so don't strike out into the wilderness unprepared.
 The less-accessible south units are in the Pine Ridge Indian Reservation and see few visitors.

-Neither the developed Cedar Pass Campground ($10) or primitive Sage Creek Campground (free) takes reservations.
-Hotels can be found on I-90 in Kadoka and Wall, or stay at a cozy cabin in the park at Cedar Pass Lodge.
+Neither the developed Cedar Pass Campground or primitive Sage Creek Campground take reservations.
+Hotels can be found on I-90 in Kadoka and Wall, or stay at a cozy cabin inside the park at Cedar Pass Lodge.
 There is a restaurant and shops.

 The national park, along with the surrounding Buffalo Gap National Grassland, protects the country's largest prairie grasslands, several species of Plains mammal (including bison and black-footed ferret), prairie falcons and lots of snakes.
 The National Grasslands Visitors Centre has good displays on this underappreciated and complex ecosystem.
 Rangers can map out back-road routes that will let you do looping tours of Badlands National Park and the grasslands without ever touching I-90.
 Hwy 44 to Rapid City is also a fine alternative to the interstate.

 Best of the USA Tour - New York to New York

 From hip hop to country fiddles, Yankee accents to a western drawl, businessmen in power suits and ranchers in cowboy hats—the US is one heck of a country.
 And if you’ve got the time, this—our ultimate American tour—is the best way to explore the iconic cities and the legendary national parks, national monuments and wide-open spaces.